hypercharge/sdk_usage_examples/README.md

 =============

-Hypercharge support creates a test-account and sends you login, password and channel.
+Hypercharge support creates a test-account and sends you login, password and channel. channel is only needed for Transactions. channel is not needed for WPF or mobile.

 In the root folder copy the file `credentials.json.example` to `credentails.json`
 ```sh